 - EMDR therapy program

-No matter what you’re facing, teen prescription drug abuse can alter the path of your life forever if you don’t take action now.
+No matter what your teen is facing, teen prescription drug abuse can alter the path of their lives forever if you don’t take action now.
 There are solutions available for prescription drug addiction.
-Our team at Fort Behavioral Health has the tools and compassionate counselors to help you.
-Call us at 844.332.1807 to learn more.
+Our team at Fort Behavioral Health has the tools and compassionate counselors to help you, including an adolescent treatment program for young women.
+Contact us by calling 844.332.1807 or complete our online form to learn more.
+Our Fort Behavioral Health team can help your teen retake control of their lives with the right combination of therapy and support.